History of the Jews in Toronto: Religious and cultural institutions

 For ten years, Shomrei Shabbos was housed in rented buildings along Richmond Street.
 The first permanent synagogue was on Chestnut Street.
 A year later, the first rabbi was brought to Toronto, Rabbi Joseph Weinreb of Busk, Galicia.
 In 1933, the synagogue moved to a larger building that could seat 300 on the corner of Brunswick and Sussex.

-In the decades leading up to World War I, the community established Jewish afternoon schools, theatres, a newspaper, Benjamin's Funeral Chapel, and mutual-aid societies.
+In the decades leading up to World War I, the community established Jewish afternoon schools, theatres, a newspaper, and mutual-aid societies.

+A chevra kadisha had existed in Toronto with the establishment of the first Jewish cemetery in 1849.
+As a result of government regulation of the funeral industry in 1922, requiring the use of licensed funeral homes, H. Benjamin and Sons funeral home (now Benjamin's Park Memorial Chapel) was established on Spadina Avenue in 1922 and followed by the Toronto Hebrew Funeral Parlour (now Steeles Memorial Chapel) in 1927.

 Neighbourhoods

 Bathurst Street has been the heart of the Jewish community of Toronto for many decades.
 Since the early twentieth century, Jews have lived around Bathurst Street south of Bloor Street, east to Spadina Avenue (particularly in the Kensington Market district) and west to beyond Christie Pits.
 After World War II, wealthier members of the community moved to Forest Hill.
 Today, much of the Jewish community resides along the street from north of St. Clair Avenue to south of Wilson Avenue and beyond the city limits at Steeles Avenue, extending from Steeles north until Elgin Mills Road in Richmond Hill.

 Since the early 1970s, the northern stretch of Bathurst has become one of the centres of the Russian Jewish community in Toronto.
 The electoral district of York Centre has the largest number of Russo-Canadian voters in Canada.
 Due to the large number of Russian delicatessens, restaurants, and book and clothing stores, the neighbourhood has been nicknamed "Little Moscow."